 For VSM, esoteric definition and substitution is different in JES2 and JES3.
-For more information on defining and using VSM esoterics for MVS/CSC User Exits, see "VSM Esoterics and Esoteric Substitution for SMC TAPEREQ Statements and NCS User Exits" on page 19.
+For more information on defining and using VSM esoterics for MVS/CSC User Exits, see "VSM Esoterics and Esoteric Substitution" on page 17.

 For more information about MVS/CSC User Exits, see Chapter 8 or Chapter 9 in MVS/CSC System Programmer's Guide.